webblepebbles/MetalRenderr/README.md

   There is a Suggestion tag on the Issues tab now!
 Please share your suggestions for MetalRender, I'm open to all suggestions and thanks for your help making
   MetalRender better for everyone!

+- Does it work with xxx launcher?

+  As long as your launcher doesn't mess with display libraries, GLFW or EGL (like Prism does), it would work.
+It has been verifyed to NOT work on Prism launcher.
+The
+  Offical Mojang launcher works.
 ---

 ## Install